Video Editing Services

 Our In-House Digital Editor Delivers Award-Winning Quality

+Attention to detail, Technical expertise, Creativity, Communication skills, Time management skills and Problem-solving skills are what makes a great editor.
 We use the best state-of-the-art professional DaVinci Resolve editing software professional suite.
 We can provide our editing services both in our studio and on-site.
-Patricia Mooney is our primary editor whose award-winning work has been seen on television, in corporate projects and on the Internet.
+Patty Mooney is our primary editor whose award-winning work has been seen on television, in corporate projects and on the Internet.

 Patty has edited everything from Candids videos, aka “Happy Face Videos” which have required her to keep vampire’s hours on-site at various hotels at conventions of all stripes, to documentaries, commercials, music videos, testimonials and corporate training videos.
 She loves her work as a multi-award-winning Digital Video Editor.